dindapoetri/fokusin/README.md

 ## 🤖 AI Support for Development

-During development, AI (ChatGPT) was used for:
+During development, AI (IBM Granite & ChatGPT) was used for:
 - Structuring the timer logic in JavaScript
 - Suggesting minimalist UI design ideas
 - Debugging pause and reset functionality